accetto/ubuntu-vnc-xfce-firefox-plus/README.md

 ### Volumes

-The images do not create or use any external volumes by default.
+The containers do not create or use any external volumes by default.
 However, the following folders make good mounting points:

 - /home/headless/Documents/
 - /home/headless/Downloads/